 Intangible assets are valued at zero.
-Under Solvency II, intangible assets are valued at zero unless the asset can be sold separately and it can be shown to have a market value.
+Under Solvency II, intangible assets are valued at zero unless the asset can be sold separately and the company can demonstrate that it has a market value.

 Intangible assets are valued for accounting purposes at cost and depreciated over their assumed service life.
 They are assessed at least once a year to determine whether the recoverable value is at least equal to the book value.
 If the recoverable amount is less than the book value, the asset is depreciated to the recoverable amount.
 Intangible assets are posted to the balance-sheet in the amount of NOK 0.3 billion.